Sasa-Bose/pyspark_Series/README.md

 ## Running the Code on Interactive Shell

-1. Once the lab is spun up, open a terminal window.
+1. Once the lab is ready, open a terminal window.

 2. To execute the code on an interactive pyspark shell, we need to login to Spark docker container.
 Execute following command on terminal to do the same.